deivgin/purescript/slides.md

 ---

+## AppState.purs

+- Our first file defines how our main entities and state will look like.
+- It is a great starting point as it shows us the basic syntax and how the typing system works in PureScript.

+---

-### AppState.purs and PureScript typing system
+### Typing system

-- PureScript is a typed language, thus it allows us to type our code.
-By default we have access to three core JavaScript types: `String`, `Number`, `Boolean`, but we also have access to other common types, such as `Int`, `Char`, `Record`, `Array` and others.
+- By default we have access to three core JavaScript types: `String`, `Number`, `Boolean`, but we also have access to other common types, such as `Int`, `Char`, `Record`, `Array` and others.
-- We can also define our own custom types with the help of _synonym_, such as `Todo`.
+- We can also define our own custom types.
 - We can also define and use _type constructors_, such as `Array`.
 These constructors require another type, as an `Array` is not just an array, it is an _Array of something_.
 In our case `Array Todo` - array of todo items.

 ```purescript